Can a parent who committed violence or abandoned the child get custody or visitation?

 Visitation

 Visitation may be awarded to a parent who has committed violence unless, after a hearing, the judge determines that visitation is likely to endanger the child’s physical or emotional health.
-If the judge determines that the non-custodial parent has physically or emotionally abused the child, the judge can require that visitation be supervised or that visitation is not allowed until such abuse has stopped or until there is no reasonable likelihood that such abuse will happen again.4 If the judge determines that the parent has committed child abuse or child sexual abuse, the judge can only award visitation under circumstances that guarantee the safety of the child.
+If the judge determines that the non-custodial parent has physically or emotionally abused the child, the judge can require that visitation be supervised or that visitation is not allowed until such abuse has stopped or until there is no reasonable likelihood that such abuse will happen again.4 The judge can only award visitation under circumstances that guarantee the safety of the child.
 For example, the judge can order:

-• the abusive parent must go to counseling;
+- the abusive parent to go to counseling;

 If a parent has been convicted of any criminal sexual offense listed here against a minor, the parent can only get supervised visitation if s/he is granted visitation at all.6